Author: Caroline MacDougall

 Aging and Catabolic Metabolism

-Elevated stress hormones puts the body in what both Cherniske and Talbott call a “catabolic” state.
+Elevated stress hormones puts the body into what both Cherniske and Talbott call a “catabolic” state.
 This is the destructive phase of cell life that includes widespread tissue destruction, muscle loss, bone loss, immune system depression and even brain shrinkage!
 As the body ages, cortisol production increases and coupled with low levels of DHEA, testosterone and estrogen, the loss of cartilage, bone and muscle tissue is accelerated.

 Many people find they can’t tolerate caffeine after they turn 40 like they used to when they were 20.
+The reason?
 At midlife, we first feel our aging bodies start to complain as DHEA production falls, cortisol rises, and suddenly, we no longer have the same energy or endurance we once took for granted.